 Let’s go over some things I absolutely loved about the sigma 16-millimeter f 1.4 after a year’s worth of use.

-The first thing, and this should come as no surprise, is the aperture, an aperture of 1.4, is just incredible for so many things, and as I said before.
+The first thing, and this should come as no surprise, is that the aperture of 1.4 is incredible for so many things, and as I said before.

 I’ve been able to get amazing shots of the night sky.

 I don’t really do many portraits, but I have done some creative portraits of my wife.